 How Soon after a Person Dies should the Beneficiaries Be Notified?

-There is no set legal timeframe in England and Wales within which a beneficiary of a deceased’s estate must be notified.
-However, to prevent unnecessary stress and confusion between all parties, this should be done as soon as possible.
+There is no set legal timeframe in England and Wales within which a beneficiary of a deceased’s Estate must be notified.
+However, this should be done as soon as possible to prevent unnecessary stress and confusion between all parties.

-Where the deceased has left a Last Will & Testament, the Executor’s appointed in the Will are responsible for contacting everyone who has in interest in the estate.
+Where the deceased has left a Last Will & Testament, the Executor’s appointed in the Will are responsible for contacting everyone who has an interest in the Estate.

-If the deceased has died Intestate (without a Will), then the authorities will appoint a person to act as the Administrator of the Estate who will be responsible for contacting potential beneficiaries.
+Suppose the deceased has died Intestate (without a Will).
+In that case, the authorities will appoint a person to act as the Administrator of the Estate who will be responsible for contacting potential beneficiaries.